 \subsection{Trust Region BO (TuRBO)}

-There are two key issues that often lead to poor performance of classical BO in high-dimensional settings: the homogeneity of global probabilistic models and overemphasized exploration due to global coverage.
+Two key issues often lead to poor performance of classical BO in high-dimensional settings: the homogeneity of global probabilistic models and overemphasized exploration due to global coverage.
 To overcome these problems, the global perspective can be discarded, and a local approach can be used.\textbf{Trust regions BO (TuRBO)}~\cite{eriksson2019scalable} is a technique for global optimization that uses a collection of simultaneous local optimization runs with independent probabilistic models.
 To combine all the local parts and return to a global vision, an implicit multi-armed bandit strategy is used at each iteration to distribute the samples across different local domains and hence decide which local optimization runs are preferred.
 In each global iteration, which means considering all the trust regions, the algorithm selects a batch of $q$ candidates drawn from the union of all the trust regions, and updates all the local models for which candidates were drawn.
 A Thompson sampling~\cite{hernandez2016distributed} is used to select infill points within a single trust region and in all trust regions simultaneously.